 Why go to Cape Town?

 If you’ve found this article on our perfect Cape Town itinerary, we hope that you’re already 100% decided on exploring one of our favourite cities in the world.
-But just in case you need a little more inspiration as to why Cape Town should be your next destination, we’ve come up with some of the top reasons as to why you should go.
+But just in case you need a little more inspiration as to why Cape Town should be your next destination, we’ve come up with some of the top things to do in Cape Town and the reasons as to why you should go.

 - If you like your wine, Cape Town (and the surrounding regions) grows some of the best in the world.
 And let’s be honest, there really is nothing better than spending your days hopping between wonderful wineries and trying out a glass or two of the special stuff.